TIK9015 – Dokuprax: Document analysis and document work in democracy, politics and bureaucracy

 Examination

-You should be prepared to work on a draft chapter during the course week where you will explore some of your document materials.
+You should be prepared to work on a draft article/chapter during the course week where you will explore some of your document materials.
 Note that it is no prerequisite that documents are your sole material, it can also appear in combination with other data, such as interviews and ethnographic materials.
 The documents you work on can be digital materials just as much as physical materials.

-Deadline for submission of course paper: 31 January 2025.
+Deadline for submission of course paper: 30 January 2026.

 Paper length: 4000-5000 words.